 Although it’s been around for a while, the Hyper-V Default Switch is often misused or not given the credit it actually deserves.
 Let’s take a quick look at what it does, how it works and when you should use it.

-Starting with the Windows 10 Creators Update (build 1709), Hyper-V includes a special virtual switch — the Default Switch.
+Starting with the Windows 10 Creators Update (build 1709), Hyper-V includes a special virtual switch – the Default Switch.
 It’s called this because it’s the only switch installed automatically… ummm…. by ‘Default’.
-This was done to bring Hyper-V (kinda) in-line with simple NAT network sharing offerings from competing virtualization platforms like VirtualBox.
-This is not something you need to set up (you can’t, actually) or install — it’s just available and ready for you to use.
+This was done to bring Hyper-V more in-line with the simple NAT network sharing found in competing virtualization platforms like VirtualBox.
+This is not something you need to set up (you can’t, actually) or install – it’s just available and ready for you to use.